 Don’t worry if you’re not a wine expert, everyone can still enjoy wine.
 Just taste the wine and find out what appeals most to you.
 It is ok if it’s different from what everyone else thinks!

 Have you been to Napa?
 We would love to hear about your wine tasting experience and other Napa Valley tips in the comments.

-- There really isn’t a bad time of year to go.
-Yes, there is harvest, but of course this is also when there will be large crowds.
-I have had a great time visiting in the winter when Napa valley is not as crowded.
+- There isn’t a bad time of year to go.
+Yes, there is the harvest, but of course, this is also when there will be large crowds.
+I have had a great time visiting in the winter when Napa Valley is not as crowded.

 - Be sure to eat and drink water along with the wine.

-- If you are in the planning stages of your trip, consider seeing if you can pre-purchase a wine passport that is good for tastings at various wineries.
+- If you are planning your trip to Napa in the winter, consider seeing if you can pre-purchase a wine passport that is good for tastings at various wineries.
 This often is a good value even if you only intend to go to three or four of the wineries listed.